Skip to main content

 // Parse dependency file using Phylum's API.

-The parseDependencyFile method reads the lockfile or manifest path passed as an argument and returns an object containing all dependencies and the package ecosystem.
+Phylum's API is exposed in the global Phylum object.
+Here we are using the parseDependencyFile method which reads the lockfile or manifest path passed as an argument and returns an object containing all dependencies and the package ecosystem.
 Since this function is asynchronous, we need to await it.

 The returned object will look something like this: